RhetTbull/PhotoScript/tests/README.md

 # Running the test suite

-The tests use pytest so:
+The tests use pytest and the flaky plugin so:

-`python3 -m pip install pytest`
+`python3 -m pip install pytest flaky`

 `python3 -m pytest`